gedija85/ETS-0581-15/README.md

            #capitalize() Method
 The .capitalize() method is used to convert the first letter of a string to uppercase, while converting all other letters to lowercase.

+            #swapcase() methode
+the swapcase() method is a built-in string function that returns a new string with all uppercase characters converted to lowercase and all lowercase characters converted to uppercase.

+            #find() methode
+The find() method in Python is used to search for a substring within a string and return the index of its first occurrence.
+If the substring is not found, it returns -1.

+            #index() method
+The index() method is used to find the first occurrence of a substring within a string.
+If the substring is not found, it raises a ValueError instead of returning -1 like find().
+Use index() if you want an error when the substring is missing instead of find(), ensuring the substring must exist.